mechatroner/vscode_rainbow_csv/README.md

 #### Working with CSV files with comments
-Some CSV files can contain comment lines e.g. meta-data before the header line
+Some CSV files can contain comment lines e.g. metadata before the header line.
-By default Rainbow CSV will consider all lines starting with "#" as comments.
-You can change comment prefix or disable it by adjusting `"rainbow_csv.comment_prefix"` setting, which allows CSVLint and content-based autodetection algorithms to work properly for CSV files with comments.
+To allow CSVLint, content-based autodetection algorithms and _Align_, _Shrink_, _ColumnEdit_ commands work properly with such files you need to adjust `"rainbow_csv.comment_prefix"` setting.

 #### Aligning/Shrinking table